Skill Demand Index

 Which roles need M&A most:

-Other positions drive 100% of demand.
-Skills commonly paired with M&A include Venture Capital and Emerging Companies.
+Finance positions drive 50% of demand.
+Other also frequently list M&A as a requirement.
+Skills commonly paired with M&A include Accounting and Financial Modeling.

 Depth Level Distribution